Email Checker

 - Label: Email Address

-- Guidance: Use this before adding a subscriber manually, testing a signup form, or checking an address that bounced.
+- Guidance: Use this tool before you add a subscriber manually, test a signup form, or review an address that bounced.

 - Placeholder example: name@example.com